Chinese cultural revolution and its affects on art

 “In China there’s a long history of the smile,” Mr. Yue said.
 “There is the Maitreya Buddha who can tell the future and whose facial expression is a laugh.
 Normally there’s an inscription saying that you should be optimistic and laugh in the face of reality.”(Bernstein, "An Artist's Famous Smile: What Lies Behind It?", 2007)

-The piece was inspired by the Tiananmen Square protests of 1989
+Execution is a 1995 painting by Chinese artist Yue Minjun.
+The piece was inspired by the Tiananmen Square protests of 1989 |

 “There were also paintings during the Cultural Revolution period, those Soviet-style posters showing happy people laughing,” he continued.
 “But what’s interesting is that normally what you see in those posters is the opposite of reality.”(Bernstein, "An Artist's Famous Smile: What Lies Behind It?", 2007) Freedom leading the people is of course a parody of liberty leading the people a painting by french artist Eugène Delacroix in 1830, a painting showing the peasants, working class and middle class people rising up against the Bourgeoisie and the tyranny of french monarchy.
 In essence it embodies the core qualities of a propaganda painting, which makes it perfect for an artist like Yue to parody.
 In previous interviews Yue's use of smiles is tied to the smiling and happy faces found in the propaganda paintings made during the cultural revolution of china, portraying it as a courageous movement for the people, yet the realities beg to differ and these happy smiles are simply to hid the reality.
 In Yues work he exaggerates these smiling faces believing a smile can many many things instead of just happiness.